Next to the performance data in the dashboards, Adhese forecasts the delivery of a running booking.

 The past 60 days line chart's Inventory represents the position's volume of served impressions (the pink sparkline) and contacts (the blue sparkline) for the past 60 days.
 When hovering over the line chart, the exact number of daily impressions or contacts becomes visible.

 The Planned daily traffic bar chart represents the position's daily traffic for the period the booking runs and allows you to examine the delivery on a daily base.
 The traffic (or the number of impressions) is expressed in either absolute or relative numbers.

 The bookings represented in one bar can be grouped by campaign, position or the priority level (bookings with a high priority will appear lower in a bar).

 When hovering over the bar chart, each individual booking is highlighted, and the delivered or expected volume of daily impressions is shown.

 When interpreting the Planned daily traffic bar chart, you have to make a difference between the past and the future:

 - Past data

 The red curve represents the total daily volume of online traffic for the booked position.
-The height of each single bar shows the total number of delivered impressions.
-Each part of a single bar represents the daily volume each individual booking has reached (as a percentage or by absolute impressions).
+The height of every single bar shows the total number of delivered impressions.
+Each part of a single bar represents the daily volume each booking has reached (as a percentage or by absolute impressions).
 The selected booking is coloured orange.

 - Forecasted, future data

 If you click More in the upper right corner of the Planned daily traffic graph (see the previous paragraph), the competing bookings are shown in the Competing bookings table.
-The selected booking shares inventory with other bookings that are booked at the very same position, hence the name competing bookings.
+The selected booking shares inventory with other bookings booked at the same position, hence the name competing bookings.
 The bookings are sorted from highest to lowest priority.